 “Thank you for the heads up,” I said.

-Our apartment complex encouraged residents to vet any complaints they had through each building’s super.
-It kept the police from coming out here every time someone’s dog barked too loud.
-Anyone who called downstairs concerned about the noise would have been reassured by Brad, which meant that there was a real possibility no one even caught a look at the people who did this.
+Understanding and frustration swept over his features as he realized that anyone who called downstairs concerned about the noise would have been reassured by Brad, which meant that there was a real possibility no one even caught a look at the people who did this.

 On second thought, maybe we could go murder Brad real quick.